DRIVER-EU/test-bed-rest-service/README.md

-# REST Endpoint Adaptor
+# REST Endpoint Adapter
-This standalone DRIVER+ Adaptor provides an REST Endpoint for sending standard message (e.g. CAP, MLP) via the JAVA Testbed Adator.
+This standalone DRIVER+ Adapter provides an REST Endpoint for sending standard message (e.g. CAP, MLP) via the JAVA Testbed Adapter.
 The standard message can be validated before sending it to the CIS.
 This mechanism can be configured in the Adaptor properties.
 If the parameter is not specified no validation is performed.
 It offers two possibilities for retrieving messages back:
 REST Endpoint: can be configured in the adaptor properties or by passing it via a REST Endpoint